orionrobots/orionrobots.github.io/wiki/diode_bridge.md

 <br/>The first of these is found in just about every power adaptor (wall wart) you will come accross.
 It is a very, very common circuit.
 </p>
 <h2  id="Orientations">Orientations</h2>
 <p>Breifly examining the latter, you must be aware that there is a small voltage drop accross each diode of around 0.6v giving a net result of a 1.2v drop.
-In a 9v application, that may bring the voltage<a class="wiki wikinew for-review" title="Create page: Volt">?</a> below an acceptable level.
+In a 9v application, that may bring the voltage below an acceptable level.
 The one place it is recommended is if you are building custom <a class="wiki" href="/wiki/lego_rcx.html" title="The Lego RCX">Lego RCX</a> devices, which may need to be connected at multiple orientations.
 </p>
 <p>RCX output power circuit - click to Enlarge
 <br/> <a class="internal" href="browseimage66"> <img class="img-responsive" src="image66&amp;thumb=1"/> </a>